lecho/hellocharts-android/README.md

     LineChartView.setLineChartData(LineChartData data);
  ```

- After you set chart data you can still modify its attributes but right after that you should call set*ChartData()
+ After the chart data has been set you can still modify its attributes but right after that you should call
- method again to let chart recalculate and redraw data.
+ `set*ChartData()` method again to let chart recalculate and redraw data.
 There is also an option to use copy constructor for deep copy of
  chart data.
-You can safely modify copy in other threads and pass it to set*ChartData() method later.
+You can safely modify copy in other threads and pass it to `set*ChartData()` method later.

 #License